teylie/teylie/README.md

      I'm ready to embark on new adventures and unravel the wonders that the programming universe holds ⭐

-## My safe space  📃☔☕

-> Here, I code, sip some coffee, get lost in the words of books, and enjoy the gentle embrace of raindrops.
-This space is a reflection of my mind, embracing code with cozy minimalism

-#### What you'll find here:

-- ☕️ A collection of code snippets that are the digital equivalent of sipping a freshly brewed cup of coffee - short, delightful, and full of flavour.

-- 📖 Projects that mirror the joy of reading while raindrops dance on your window.
-Each project is a chapter of creativity, waiting to be explored.

 ## 🐋 My currents